 It has been agreed that two alternatives for model delivery/transfer for Case z4.
+In Alt A, UE reports the supported known Model structure to the network upon receiving the Model structure NW transfers parameters to the UE.
 In Alt.
-A UE reports the supported known Model structure to the network upon receiving the Model structure NW transfers parameters to the UE.
-In Alt.
-B UE reports to NW its support for model transfer/delivery.
+B, UE reports to NW its support for model transfer/delivery.
 Upon receiving support from UE, NW transmits known models to the UE.
 The UE reports support for known model to the NW, upon receiving known model from the NW, NW transmits corresponding parameter to the UE.
 In our view Alt.
 B increases burden on both NW and UE side with extra signaling we prefer Alt1 over Alt2 with one more additional step as Step A-3 as based on received parameter, the UE compiles and tests if needed.

 Proposal 5: Consider Alt1 for model delivery/transfer in Case z4